-Before we get started, I want to share that this article and the video added below is a part of #CloudServer Series.
+Before we get started, I want to share that this article and the video added below are a part of the #CloudServer Series.
 In this series of content, I’m going to share some of the basic steps on how you can create and manage the unmanaged Ubuntu Server.

 I’ll be also sharing some of the optimizations, security, backup, and troubleshooting tips to maintain the Ubuntu Cloud Server smoothly.

 I’ll be using the DigitalOcean Cloud for the demo which has been my most trusted and reliable cloud server in the past few years.

 Without further ado, let get started —

 What is DigitalOcean Cloud?

 The DigitalOcean is a cloud server and unmanaged VPS platform that helps you to create and deploy online servers at ease without any hassle.

 Their business is not only limited to the Cloud server but also recently scaled up into Managed Database, Kubernetes, and Object Storage.

 One of the best things that I like about DigitalOcean is its digestible tutorials and developer guides.
 There are so easy that even an 8th grader can understand it easily.